-Even before organisational psychologist William Kahn examined what it means to be motivated at work in 1990, academics have attempted to define and redefine the exact meaning of employee engagement.
+Even before organizational psychologist William Kahn examined what it means to be motivated at work in 1990, academics have attempted to define and redefine the exact meaning of “employee engagement”.

-As research continues to shape our understanding of how engagement impacts our motivation and performance at work, the most important thing is how we measure and quantify that relationship.
+As research continues to shape our understanding of how engagement impacts our motivation and performance at work, the most important thing is how we measure and quantify employee engagement.

 Employee engagement can be measured in different ways.
-At Peakon, we believe that this process starts with regular employee feedback.
-Based on decades of academic research and the latest data science, we’ve developed a framework for accurately measuring the many factors of an employee’s experience at work that can impact their engagement.
+At Peakon, a Workday company, we believe that this process starts with regular employee feedback.
+Based on academic research and the latest data science, we’ve developed a framework for accurately measuring the many factors of an employee’s experience at work that can impact their engagement.

 Based on 14 engagement drivers that outline the key psychological requirements for human motivation at work, Peakon gives you the tools to improve employee engagement via regular employee surveys, real-time insights, bespoke manager training, and collaborative action planning.

-Our platform gives you the insight to better understand your employee engagement, experience of your organisation, and company culture, so that you can drive measurable improvements that support your strategic objectives.
+Our platform surfaces insights to help you better understand your employee engagement, the experience of your organization, and your company culture, so that you can drive measurable improvements that support your strategic objectives.

 However, understanding what drives customer satisfaction and measuring that impact is an important part of this process — which is exactly why the Net Promoter Score metric was developed.